NalinMalla/Bank-Loan-Classification/README.md

 #### Description:
 I was given a dataset of the bank loans and was tasked to build a machine-learning model that can accurately classify whether the personal loan was accepted or not based on the information provided.
 I also had to create a chatbot so that the users could easily access the ML model and get their bank loan acceptance predicted by entering pertinent details.

-You can run the chat bot by executing the following command in the project directory from a bash terminal.
+You can run the chat bot by executing the following command in the project directory from a bash terminal.<br>
 <code>python .\chat_bot.py</code>

 #### Dataset: